TommySoucy/PlentifulHarvest/README.md

 2. Open solution
 3. Ensure all references are there
 4. Build
-5. Save module.
-DLL is now ready for install as explained in **Installation** section
+5. DLL is now ready for install as explained in **Installation** section

 ## Used libraries